ajardon/ajardon.github.io/README.md

 * Associate Professor at UC3M from 2018 in the Department of Systems Engineering and Automation

-* Director of the Assistive Robotics Laboratory at the PCT-Leganés.
+* Head of the Assistive Robotics Laboratory at the PCT-Leganés.

 * Senior researcher in Robotics for Assistive and Healthcare at [RoboticsLab (UC3M)](roboticslab.uc3m.es)